metosun/vulnerable-web-applications-and-solutions/README.md

 # webgoat-solutions

-This will be solutions for WebGoat vulnerable web application.
+This will be solutions for different vulnerable web applications.